 - Many people who stand for prolonged periods during their work day already know how fatiguing this can be.
-The fatigue may begin in the feet and legs but typically extends its reach to affect the user both physically and mentally.
+The fatigue may begin in the feet and legs but typically extends its reach to affect one both physically and mentally.
 After a day of standing, many people find themselves unable to actively participate in recreational activities or to enjoy other interests.
-A leaning stool such as the EZSIT helps to mitigate the factors that lead to fatigue, allowing users to conserve more energy for after-work activities.
+A leaning stool such as the EZSIT helps to mitigate the factors that lead to fatigue, facilitating conservation of energy for after-work activities.
 (Anti-Fatigue Mats, which provide cushioning for the feet when standing or leaning, can provide even more support.)

 Extends Range of Movement

-- Working from a semi-standing position offers users a noticeable increase in range of motion and reach compared to conventional chairs or stools.
+- Working from a semi-standing position facilitates a significant increase in the range of motion and reach compared to conventional chairs or stools.
 This extends the Comfort Zone and allows access to a larger area of the work surface, while at the same time reducing the risk of overextension.
-Learn More About the Comfort Zone
+Learn More About the Comfort Zone.

-- Large Seating Surface: Both models of the EZSIT Leaning Stool feature a large seat that is 20% to 30% wider and deeper than similar seats, increasing comfort for most users.
+- Large Seating Surface: All models of the EZSIT Leaning Stool feature a large seat that is 20% to 30% wider and deeper than similar seats, something that most people appreciate.

 - Extra-Thick Padding: EZSIT models are equipped with over 2" of padding in both the seat and back.
-This means that the cushioning effect will not 'bottom out', even for heavier users.
+This means that the cushioning effect will not 'bottom out', even for heavier individuals.

 - Height Adjustable: A lever-controlled gas spring provides ranges of 24"-31" or 28"-37" depending on the model.

-- Cushioning Gas Spring: The gas spring that provides height adjustment also serves as a shock absorber to help absorb impact as the user sits down.
+- Cushioning Gas Spring: The gas spring that provides height adjustment also serves as a shock absorber to help absorb impact as weight is brought to bear on the stool.

-- Large, Softly Curved Seat Back: Models ELS-B-11122 and ELS-B-S-11128 feature a wide back with a shallow curve that can accommodate all users, even those with a broad build.
+- Large, Softly Curved Seat Back: Models ELS-B-11122 and ELS-B-S-11128 feature a wide back with a shallow curve that can accommodate even those with a broad build.

-- Tilting Seat: The seat on the EZSIT can be tilted forward from 0° to 15° from horizontal.
+- Tilting Seat: The seat on the EZSIT can be tilted forward from 0° to 15° from horizontal, to better accommodate both seated and leaning postures.
 Adjustment is via a locking lever that enables infinite positioning.

-- Independently Tilting & Height Adjustable Back: Users of Models ELS-B-11122 and ELS-B-S-11128 can easily adjust the angle of the seat back independently of the angle of the seat pan.
+- Independently Tilting & Height Adjustable Back: The back rest on Models ELS-B-11122 and ELS-B-S-11128 can be easily adjusted independently of the angle of the seat pan.
 The independent angle adjustment on the back ensures that a comfortable upright posture can be maintained regardless of the chosen seat angle.
-A 6" range of height adjustment enables users to find the position that works best for them.
+A 6" range of height adjustment also lets individuals position it to the elevation that works best for them.

 - Rugged Construction: A large-diameter tubular steel frame and housing provide support for the gas spring column and seat.

-- Easy Transport Rollers: Small rollers are incorporated into the back of the base, enabling users to tip the stool to move it between locations.
+- Rollers for Easy Transport: Small rollers are incorporated into the back of the base.
+Tipping the stool back engages the rollers for easy of movement between locations.